Create a capture session

 Link capture sessions to the image files

-1. In the Project Tree pane, look at the entry for Forward_Frankfurt_Flight_RS.
+1. In the Project Tree pane, expand the entry for Forward_Frankfurt_Flight_RS.

-The number of images is listed as 0.
-You'll connect the image data to the forward looking images.
+You'll connect the image data to the forward-looking images.

-2. In the Project Tree pane, in the Forward_Frankfurt_Flight_RS section, click Add images.
+2. In the Project Tree pane, next to Forward_Frankfurt_Flight_RS, click Add images.

 Add images option